SepehrImanian/Linkerd-Flagger-Tutorial/linkerd-practical.md

       port: 80
 ```

-**likerd figure out from header such as l5d-dst-override, Host, or :authority**
+**linkerd figure out from header such as l5d-dst-override, Host, or :authority**

 ---------------------------------------------------------------------------------------------------